 Municipal Waste Combustion Facilities in New York State

-Municipal waste combustion (MWC) is defined as a solid waste management strategy that combusts wastes to generate steam or electricity and reduces the volume of municipal solid waste (MSW) that would otherwise need to be disposed of by approximately 80-90 percent.
+Municipal waste combustion (MWC) is defined as a solid waste management strategy where wastes are combusted to generate steam or electricity and reduce the volume of municipal solid waste (MSW) that would otherwise need to be disposed of by approximately 80-90 percent.

 Stricter emission standards and numerous emission controls (which include fabric filters, dry scrubbers, carbon injectors, nitrogen oxide controls, spray dry absorbers, lime injection, selective non-catalytic reduction, acid gas/particulate matter control and electrostatic precipitators) being used in all active municipal waste combustion facilities in New York State have resulted in a reduction in municipal waste combustion air emissions and have significantly contributed to a cleaner state environment.
 Barring certain waste from entering the municipal waste combustion facility waste stream (e.g., batteries and fluorescent light bulbs to reduce mercury emissions) has also resulted in less harmful stack emissions and a cleaner environment.

 - 2011 Municipal Waste Combustion Summary Report - Amount of energy generated by various waste-to-energy facilities